 Public gathering space at heart of concept

-The Overland Park Drive alley runs past the back door of about a dozen businesses that face Santa Fe Street.
+The Overland Park Drive alley runs past the back door of about a dozen businesses that face Santa Fe Drive.

 The downtown partnership hired landscape architecture firm Confluence to consult on how to make the area more appealing.
 In particular, business and community members who gave input mentioned dumpsters and utility wires, said Hank Moyers, of Confluence.

 Moyers presented conceptual sketches to the city council’s Community Development Committee with the 16 dumpsters consolidated and concealed in four locations.
 The street’s one-way circulation and function for business service during non-market times could remain unchanged, Moyers said.